-2 Execute JiraIntegration.exe again in GET_METADATA mode to extract metadata from Jira and write to a specified file.
+3 Execute the Jira Integration executable again with the GET_METADATA mode to extract metadata from Jira and write to a specified file.

-...Worksoft\Certify\Client\JiraIntegration.exe GET_METADATA c:\temp\JiraTemplate.xml The remote Jira system is contacted, extracts metadata, and stores the data in the specified file.
+...Worksoft\Certify\Client\JiraIntegration.exe GET_METADATA c:\temp\JiraTemplate.xml

+The remote Jira system is contacted, extracts metadata, and stores the data to the specified file.

-3 After you have added the metadata, execute JiraIntegration.exe in SET_CONFIG mode again to upload the updated configuration file to the Certify database.
+4 After you have added the metadata, you will execute the Jira Integration executable with the SET_CONFIG mode again to upload the updated configuration file to the Certify database.